Regular Church Activities

 On Thursday from 1.30pm to 3pm, folk from several of the Frodsham churches run the “New Horizons” group at Main Street Community Church for any who have experienced the loss of a loved one.
 The group enjoys tea, homemade cake and a chat.

 Once a fortnight a Friendship group meets at the church from 2pm to 4pm on Friday afternoon for tea, cake and conversation.
 Come and make friends, have tea and cake, play games and have fun.
-Do ask one of the Church’s leaders if this interest you.
+Do ask one of the Church’s leaders if this interests you.

 There are also some photographs from the Friendship Group 2011 Christmas Party.

 There are other activities from time to time.
 Some of these are seasonal, such as at Christmas and Easter.
 Others are occasional, such as parenting courses.
 Do contact us if you would like more details.